Rob Gronkowski announces retirement

 TAMPA, Fla.
-(WFLA) — Four-time Super Bowl champion Rob “Gronk” Gronkowski is headed back into retirement.
+(WFLA) — Four-time Super Bowl champion and Buffalo native Rob “Gronk” Gronkowski is headed back into retirement.

 The 33-year-old free agent tight end, who most recently played two seasons with the NFL’s Tampa Bay Buccaneers, announced on Instagram Tuesday that he is calling it a career.